The Wayfaring Opportunities of Airline Jobs

 Flying to the world's major cities for free is what makes this job industry one of the most sought after of all job opportunities there is.
 Although working as a flight attendant keeps an employee away from home most of the time, the rewards that await him makes it all worth it in the long run.
 Immediate family members of airline employees also gets a chance to travel anywhere in the world for free as an added bonus.

-Airline Job Positions and Salary Information
+Search NowAirline Job Positions and Salary Information

 The many different job positions in this industry have varying tasks and responsibilities to perform.
 The level of difficulty and the education requirements of such duties is usually the basis to determine their basic salaries and other benefits.
 Below is a short list of major airline job positions and their common monetary compensations and additional perks:

 ● Pilot: As per the US Bureau of Labor Statistics, the average annual fee of a commercial airline pilot ranges from $120,000 to $150,000 and continues to increase as his flying hours accumulates.
 This is probably the reason why a survey suggested that the number of aspiring pilots will continue to grow in number in the coming years.
-This high- paying job continues to be in demand as the number of regional and international airline companies increase.
+This high- paying job continues to be in demand as the number of regional and international airline companies increase.● By the time a pilot reaches the age of 65, he is forced to leave his job, making room for the younger ones.
+Aside from the favorable salary, there are many other benefits that may be enjoyed by an airline pilot.
+Free travel bonuses with allowance, five star hotel accommodations and a rewarding retirement plan awaits an individual who plans to acquire this specific job post.

 ● Cabin Crew/Flight Attendant: The main responsibility of a flight attendant is to provide the safety and comfort of the passengers inside the aircraft.
 This could be considered a challenging job description so to speak, thus, the salary should equally be as rewarding as the duties.
 The average salary of a cabin crew in the United States is estimated to be more or less $60,000 to $80,000 per year plus other benefits similar to the ones provided for pilots.
 However, airlines have set varying height and weight requirements for flight attendants so as to make sure that they are able to perform their duties effectively while inside the aircraft as well as for other passenger related safety purposes.
 Some airline companies also requires certifications from them so that the passengers are assured of the best service and excellent experience while on board.